Using Gertrude

 Creating your first key

-You haven't created any of your own keychains yet, so currently the only keychains you can attach to this new user are publicly available keychains.
+You haven't created any of your own keychains yet, so currently the only keychains you can attach to this new child are publicly available keychains.
 We'll talk more about those later, but for now let's practice by setting up your own keychain with a single key.

 Creating a new keychain